crystallabs/virtualtime/README.md

 is when `to_time()` is invoked on a VD, because a Time object must have all of its fields set.

-For that purpose, each VirtualDate keeps track of which of its 7 fields (YMD, hms, and millisecond) are set, and which of them are materializable.
+For that purpose, each VirtualDate keeps track of which of its 7 fields (Y, m, d, H, M, S, and millisecond) are set, and which of them are materializable.
 If any of the individual fields are not materializable, then the VD is not either, and an Exception is thrown if materialization is attempted.

 Currently, unset values and specific integers are materializable, while fields containing any other specification are not.
-This is one of the areas where maybe some improvements could be made to support more of all possible cases without throwing an Exception.
+(This is one of the areas where some improvements could be made to support more of all possible cases without throwing an Exception.
 Also, materialization rules could be added so that a person could choose what the default values are.
 For example, to materialize unset hours and minutes to 12:00 instead of to 00:00.
-Both of these tasks are mentioned in the TODO at the bottom of the README.
+Both of these tasks are mentioned in the TODO at the bottom of the README.)

-For convenience, the VD's ability to materialize using its current values can be retrieved by using a getter named `ts`:
+For convenience, the VD's ability to materialize each of its individual fields using their current values can be checked through a getter named `ts`:

 ```crystal
 vd = Crystime::VirtualDate.new